HOME FIRE EMERGENCY PLAN

 Fire is one of the most common disasters and one of the deadliest.
 By creating a fire emergency plan, you and your family can greatly reduce your chances of being injured in a fire.

 Use Smoke Detectors

-Smoke detectors should be installed on every level of your home as well as in the basement.
+Smoke detectors should be installed on every level of your home, in every bedroom and outside each sleeping area.

 Keep smoke detectors away from cooking vapors to prevent false or nuisance alarms.